Monday, April 22, 2019

 Three Lessons on Durable Powers of Attorney

-Durable Powers of attorney are an essential ingredient in a complete estate plan, which allow for continued financial management in the event of incapacity.
+Durable Powers of attorney are an essential ingredient in a complete estate plan, which allows for continued financial management in the event of incapacity.
 Under a durable power of attorney, an attorney in fact makes financial decisions on behalf of the principal.
 The attorney in fact can be given broad and sweeping powers.
 Conversely, powers granted by a durable power of attorney can be limited to particular assets or powers.
 Accordingly, the level of control given to the attorney in fact should reflect the particular requirements of the estate as well as the principal's comfort with a broad grant of authority.
 In this article, the author teaches three lessons on effective execution and implementation of durable powers of attorney.

 First Lesson: Why would I Need One Now?